XSCE/xsce/roles/xsce-admin/files/console/help/Config.rst

 When you installed the XSCE School Server, a great deal of software was included, but much of it was not turned on.

-The configuration options allow you to turn various features on or off to suit the needs of your school.
+These configuration options allow you to turn various features on or off to suit the needs of your school.

 Configuration is divided into the following sections: